How Long Does Pre-Workout Stay Effective? A Complete Breakdown

 While you can research the average onset and duration of different ingredients, the duration of a supplement depends on several factors:

-• Dosage accuracy and ingredient quality: If the ingredient amounts listed on a pre-workout aren’t accurate or you’re not taking an accurate dose, the pre-workout might last shorter or longer than you expect.
+• Dosage accuracy and ingredient quality: If you’re not taking an accurate dose or using a supplement with lesser quality ingredients, the pre-workout might last shorter or longer than you expect.

 • Body weight and stimulant tolerance: Your tolerance to stimulants and other ingredients can have an impact on the duration of pre-workouts.
 People with lower body weights also tend to be more sensitive to stimulants and other ingredients.

-• Fed vs fasted state: Your body processes ingredients differently when it’s in a fed vs. fasted state.
+• Fed vs fasted state: Your body processes ingredients differently when it’s in a fed or fasted state.

 • Hydration and electrolyte balance: Dehydration or a poor electrolyte balance can limit your body’s ability to absorb protein and process key ingredients in pre-workouts.